viben-27/Network-IDS-Project/rules/rules_explain.md

+Breaking it down

 alert

-This tells Suricata what to do when it sees traffic that matches the rule.
+Tells Suricata what to do when it sees traffic that matches the rule.

 Here, it will generate an alert.

-Other options exist like drop or reject, but those are usually for IPS (Intrusion Prevention System).
-For NIDS, we just alert.
+Other options exist like drop or reject, but those are usually for IPS.
+For NIDS, we just use alert.

 http

-This is the type of traffic the rule looks at.
+The protocol the rule looks at.

-Suricata can check lots of traffic types: http, dns, tls, ftp, tcp, udp, etc.
+Suricata supports many protocols: http, dns, tls, ftp, tcp, udp, etc.

-Here, it only looks at HTTP traffic.
+This rule only looks at HTTP traffic.

 any any -> any any

-This shows the source and destination: source IP + port -> destination IP + port.
+Defines source IP & port → destination IP & port.

 any any means any IP, any port.
-So this rule will match all HTTP traffic.
+The rule will match all HTTP traffic.

-You can make it more specific, like your network IP or a particular server port, if you want.
+You can make it more specific (e.g., a specific web server or local network IP).

 ( ... )

-Everything inside the parentheses are extra options or settings for the rule.
+Everything inside the parentheses are options/settings for the rule:

 msg:"DEMO HTTP EvilTest string detected"

-The message that will show up when an alert triggers.
+The message that appears in alerts/logs when triggered.

 content:"eviltest"

-Suricata looks inside the HTTP request for the word "eviltest".
+What Suricata looks for inside the HTTP request.

-If it sees it, it triggers the alert.
+If it finds "eviltest", the alert triggers.

 sid:1000001